 Talent placing slide onto stage

+Use the joystick to locate the first tissue sample [1] and bring it into focus [2].

+2.3.1.1 ADDED SHOT: Talent using joystick to locate tissue sample

+2.3.1.2 ADDED SHOT: Talent bringing sample into focus

+In the Camera Settings panel under Exposure, click and drag the sliding scale to adjust the light exposure [1].

+SCREEN: To be provided by Authors: Exposure being adjusted using sliding scale

-In the Camera Settings panel, click White Balance button and click a blank area of the section [1].
+In the Camera Settings panel, click the White Balance button and click a blank area of the section to adjust the white balance [1].

 SCREEN: To be provided by Authors: White balance and blank area being clicked

-Click More Settings, White Balance, and Automatic to adjust the white balance and open the Probes menu to select the Optical Fractionator Workflow [1]
+Open the Probes menu to select the Optical Fractionator Workflow [1] Then click Start New Project and OK [2].

+SCREEN: To be provided by Authors: Optical Fractionator Workflow being selected

+SCREEN: To be provided by Authors: Start New Project and Ok being clicked

 If an existing sampling configuration has been saved, click Yes under Sampling Parameters and select the desired sampling configuration [1-TXT].

-SCREEN: To be provided by Authors: Yes being clicked and configuration being selected, shot of manual serial section information being entered TEXT: Alternate: Manually enter serial section information and probe configuration
+SCREEN: To be provided by Authors: Yes being clicked and existing configuration being selected.
+TEXT: Alternate: If no existing sampling configurations are saved, then manually enter serial section information and define probe configuration after step 2.11, as shown in Supplementary Figure 2.

 Click Next, set the microscope to Low Magnification, and select 10x magnification [1].

-SCREEN: To be provided by Authors: Next being clicked, Low Magnification being selected, then magnification being set
+SCREEN: To be provided by Authors: Next being clicked and 10x magnification being selected

 Click Next and left click to trace the entire ovarian section.
-Right click to end the selection and select Close Contour [1].
+Right click to end the selection [1] and select Close Contour [2].

-SCREEN: To be provided by Authors: Next being clicked, then section being traced, then Close Contour being selected
+SCREEN: To be provided by Authors: Next being clicked, then section being traced

+SCREEN: To be provided by Authors: Close contour being selected

 Click Next, set the microscope to High Magnification, and select 100x oil magnification [1].

-SCREEN: To be provided by Authors: Next being clicked, High magnification being set, then 100x oil magnification being selected
+SCREEN: To be provided by Authors: Next being clicked and 100x oil magnification being selected

+ADDED SHOT: (Noted as 2.9.1.1 on shoot day) Talent changing objective from 10x to 100x and placing a drop of oil over the tissue section on the slide

-After placing a drop of oil on the tissue section on the slide, adjust the light exposure as demonstrated and click Next [1].
+After placing a drop of oil on the tissue section on the slide, adjust the light exposure as demonstrated, refocus the sample and click Next [1].

-SCREEN: To be provided by Authors: Light exposure being adjusted and next being clicked
+SCREEN: To be provided by Authors: Light exposure being adjusted

+SCREEN: To be provided by Authors: Sample being refocused and next being clicked

-Set the Sampling Parameters to define the probe configuration and save the template [1].
+If an existing sampling configuration has not been saved, set the Sampling Parameters to define the probe configuration and save the template [1].

 SCREEN: To be provided by Authors: Sampling Parameters being set, then template being saved